kparc/kcc/README.md

 #### indentation

-This is a tricky subject in 𝒌.
 What you generally want is **no indentation**.
 This means that if your 𝒌 expression is getting so wide that you are tempted to split it into several lines, you likely need to refactor or sometimes rethink your approach completely.
 At other times, indentation can be beneficial, and it is always *one space*.
 Not two, not four, one.
 Tabs will be frowned upon because they eat up a lot of *space*, see below.

 While using multiline expressions, keep in mind that **newline is an expression separator**, same as `;`.
 In languages of C family the newline semantics are different.